facebookresearch/ParlAI/parlai/mturk/tasks/acute_eval/README.md

 Once you have [installed ParlAI](https://github.com/facebookresearch/ParlAI/#installing-parlai), follow the instructions below.

+The `run.py` script is designed to allow you to run this entire task from command line with an invocation like

+    python parlai/mturk/tasks/acute_eval/run.py --dialogs_path parlai/mturk/tasks/acute_eval/example

-You can find an example run script in `example_script.py` - opening this and following along the instructions with it will be easiest.
+However, You can find an example run script in `example_script.py` - opening this and following along the instructions with it will be easiest.

 ## Formatting conversation data